 And great news for anyone who considered recommending it at school as Hennessey has said on Twitter: “I’m currently booking no-fee virtual school and library Skype/FaceTime sessions for this fall, happy to discuss The Other Boy and other trans-themed

 #MG/ #YA #kidlit.
 DM me for more info.”
 What a great opportunity.

 Lastly, A Game for Swallows: To Die, To Leave, To Return, by Zeina Abirached, is a memoir of Abirached’s childhood in Beirut during the civil war.
-The novel focuses on a night when Zeina and her brother are watched over by their loving neighbours, in their foyer, during an attack as they anxiously wait for their parents return.
+The novel focuses on a night when Zeina and her brother are watched over by their loving neighbours in their foyer during an attack as they anxiously wait for their parents return.

 Ironically, A Game for Swallows‘s back jacket likened the novel to Persepolis – and, as I mentioned in my review of Arab of the Future, graphic novels under a regime are cursed in always being compared to Perspepolis, when it is such a hard standard to meet.
-And writing this on the jacket set the novel up, in my mind, as the graphics had a similarity that was slightly uncanny.
+Therefore, writing this on the jacket sets the novel up, in my mind, as the graphics had a similarity that was slightly uncanny.

 What I enjoyed most about Game of Swallows was the way the characters nonchantly leaned on the panels.
 It felt so relaxed and natural, as you can see below.
 The novel captures that moment in time where tension is fraught, but a community pulls together.